Python-Test-Engineer/yt-docker-to-go/fastapi/README.md

 You will see in console `fastapi-web-1  | WARNING:  WatchFiles detected changes in 'main.py'.
 Reloading...` when you change main.py as hot reloading is active due to bind mount and the --reload flag in sh command.

 Changes to .env file are not detected seemingly so one will need to rebuild.
 These do not change often unlike code.

+## Multistage

+Copy contents of `DockerfileMultiStage` to `Dockerfile` and repeat steps.

+`docker run -it --rm fastapi-test sh` opens shell.

+`ls`
+`cat test.txt` will display contents of artifact created in dev part of multistage build and copied into dev stage.

+A dangling image `none` is created.

+This can be removed with `docker image prune` in CLI or in a script.